Embracing Sports Integration: A Vital Component of School Curriculum

 Sports and physical education have long been used to provide a healthy break from core subjects taught in schools, making it co-curricular or extra-curricular, but somehow it hasn’t found its well- deserved place in the school curricula.
 As a child, we used to have separate sports periods in schools that we would look forward to, to play games such as football, volleyball, cricket and basketball or indoor games such as table tennis, badminton, squash, kho kho or kabaddi.
 And what dismay when the sports period was taken over by a subject teacher to complete a course!

-However, the National Education Policy (NEP) 2020 that led to the National Curriculum Framework (NCF) for School Education 2023 recognizes sports integration as a key element in fostering holistic development among students.
+However, the National Education Policy (NEP) 2020 that led to the National Curriculum Framework (NCF) for Foundation Stage 2022 and the draft National Curriculum Framework for School Education 2023 recognizes sports integration as a key element in fostering holistic development among students.
 Combining physical activity with academic pursuits offers numerous benefits, including improving academic performance, enhancing social skills, increasing physical fitness, and cultivating values such as team spirit, discipline, perseverance, and collaboration.
 Contrary to the belief that sports integration may hinder academic progress, research shows that it supports higher academic achievement.
 Physical activity stimulates the brain, resulting in improved focus, enhanced memory, and increased attention span.
 Students who engage in regular sports activities demonstrate better cognitive skills, problem-solving abilities, and perform better academically compared to their non-active counterparts.
 Thus, NEP and NCF emphasize on integrating sports with the core subjects to help understand, apply, and experience/ experiment the concepts learnt, laying down curricular goals, competencies and learning outcomes for physical development too.

 But often we struggle to integrate physical education and sports across subjects, let alone use them as a pedagogical approach to teach or apply the concepts taught in Mathematics, Science, Languages, Social Science, Arts, Technology etc. Here are some examples of how to use sports as a vehicle to teach concepts: